nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

--- There are a few key steps that need to be taken in order to expose a module for remote consumption (federation);
+-- There are a few key steps that need to be taken in order to expose a module for remote consumption (federation).

 -- In this example, we are going to demonstrate these steps in a basic React app since any Webpack based application that supports MF will have a similar flow for enabling this feature.

--- This aplication on its own will work just as any other React application but it will have the ability to expose a specific part of it as a remote which we will be able to consume inside of another application in later steps of the workshop.
+-- This application on its own will work just as any other React application but it will have the ability to expose a specific part of it as a remote which we will be able to consume inside of another application in later steps of the workshop.

 </div>